-Setting a goal is the beginning of human freedom because it’s the only way to overcome the factors that limit your environment.
+Setting a goal is the beginning of human freedom because it’s the only way to overcome the factors that limit your life.

 Also, if you can’t—or don’t—set a goal, then you’re subject to the goals of others who have more passion, energy, and vision than you.

-Innovation comes from thinking about how to make things that don’t yet exist but that can make life better for others.
+Innovation comes from thinking about how to make things that don’t yet exist in order to make life better for yourself and others.
 Without goals, we wouldn’t have penicillin, electricity, or clothes.

 Medicine extends life.
 Dishwashers and garbage disposals save time.
-And goal-setting, dreams, and challenges keep us from being bound by limits and circumstances.
+And goal-setting, dreams, visions, and overcoming challenges keep us from being bound by stultifying limits and ignorance.

 Goal setting is important for human progress and development.

-And the big, ambitious goals that require the most energy, challenge, and imagination—the goals that push you out of your comfort zone—are the best goals to set.
+And the big, ambitious goals that require the most energy, challenge, and imagination—the goals that push you out of your comfort zone—are the best goals to set and to pursue.